zaiweizhang/H3DNet/README.md

     python train_1bb.py --data_path path/to/sunrgbd --dataset sunrgbd --log_dir log_sunrgbd --num_point 40000 --model hdnet_1bb --batch_size 16

+You can set the pretrained-weight using --pre_checkpoint_path flag.
+You can use the pretrained weight in [here](https://github.com/facebookresearch/DepthContrast).
+Please set the scale of the backbone using --scale accordingly.
+Use pretrained weight with scale 3 should achieve around 63.5 mAP@0.25.

 To test the trained model with its checkpoint:

     python eval.py --data_path path/to/sunrgbd --dataset sunrgbd --model hdnet --checkpoint_path path/to/checkpoint --dump_dir eval_sunrgbd --cluster_sampling seed_fps --use_3d_nms --use_cls_nms --per_class_proposal